 3. Uneven Tire Wear

-Uneven tire wear happens when your brakes are misaligned or worn out, causing some tires to wear faster than others.
-This can decline traction, affect handling, and necessitate early tire replacement.
+Lumpy tires- This happens when the brakes are not centred or worn out, resulting in some tires wearing faster than others.
+This will decrease traction, disrupt handling, and cause untimely tire replacement.

 4. Vehicle Leaning to One Side